Giorgio La Malfa

-Giorgio La Malfa (born 13 October 1939 in Milan) is an Italian politician.
+Giorgio La Malfa (born 13 October 1939) is an Italian politician.

 Biography

-La Malfa was born in Milan, the son of Ugo La Malfa, a long-time Italian political leader and minister.
+La Malfa was born on 13 October 1939 in Milan, the son of Ugo La Malfa, a long-time Italian political leader and government minister.
+He read law at the University of Pavia and the economics tripos at St John's College, Cambridge, before working as a research fellow in economics at the Massachusetts Institute of Technology, where he co-authored a paper on the Italian economy with Franco Modigliani.
+Upon returning to Italy in 1966 he taught political economy at the University of Catania in Sicily.

-La Malfa served as secretary of the Italian Republican Party from 1987 to 1993, when he stood down and was indicted to face trial over a corruption scandal.
+La Malfa served as secretary of the Italian Republican Party (PRI) from 1987 to 1993, when he stood down and was indicted to face trial over a corruption scandal.
 He returned to politics in 1994, and has since 2001 been president of the party.
 From 2001 to 2005 he was President of the Finances Commission of the Italian Chamber of Deputies.
 He was Italian minister for European Union Affairs from April 2005 until the elections of April 2006, when the centre-right coalition lost its majority; La Malfa was nonetheless elected to Parliament.